 As a leading recruitment partner in the building services industry we wholeheartedly support the ‘Roadmap to Recovery’ programme created by the Construction Leadership Council.
 This is a strategy designed to drive the recovery of the UK economy, following the devastating effects of the Covid-19 pandemic on the building industry, with an increase in construction activity.

 Although the report admits that it will be at least two years before lost output will be regained, there are some recommendations we have already applied to our current recruitment process.
 One of these is to encourage those looking for positions in mechanical and electrical engineering to have an awareness of what skills will help secure employment in the post-Covid ‘new normal’.

-Chancellor, Rishi Sunak, has already kick started the UK’s economic recovery and later this month his £2b green homes grant aid goes live.
+Chancellor, Rishi Sunak, has already kick started the UK’s economic recovery with his £2b green homes grant aid.
 This is aimed at providing over 600,000 households with energy efficiency upgrades.
 As Rishi Sunak says, ‘this is going to be a green recovery with concerns for our environment at its heart’.